dkovacs24/ReviOS_faq/README.md

 For the latest version the alternative downloads are on the [website](https://www.revi.cc/revios/download#h.cwre5ugg2fhb).

-For the others, ther are mirror downloads on the official Discord server, invite link: https://discord.gg/962y4pU
+For the others, ther are mirror downloads on the [official Discord server](https://discord.gg/962y4pU).

 ---